24 hrs in Copenhagen with a tight budget and a wide waistband

 Shake off those AM cobwebs by starting your day right with carbs and a coffee.
 HART Bageri in Frederiksberg is twice Michelin-starred Noma’s latest opening serving delicious sourdough, pastries and cakes at affordable prices.
 Take breakfast to go and walk along to Nyhavn – the quintessential Copenhagen experience with its wide canal, lined on both sides with riverboats and barges and stretching out between two rows of primary hued toy-like buildings.
 So far so Scandi.
 Find a spot on the water’s edge to dangle your legs off the quay as you soak in scenes of relaxed looking houseboat owners and café patrons settling into the day.
+Don’t forget to take pictures.
+For better capturing use these travel photography tips.
 Follow breakfast with a stroll around the nearby district of Nørrebro; home to streets upon streets of boutiques, artisan crafts and streetwear shops.

 Getting around is easiest by bike and everyone is doing it.
 Circle back to Nyhavn via Værnedamsvej making a pit stop to sit outside at one of the many scattered cafés in the area frequented by hip city dwellers amongst the florists and vintage shops.
 Granola is a nostalgically French bistro/coffeehouse serving brunch and beers (you know you want to).
 More shopping?
 HGBB STUDIO round the corner is a Korean/Danish concept streetwear brand serving up fresh to death Seoul realness.